SachaCR/dyal/README.md

 }
 ```

-Also this framework allows you to implement CQRS pattern by providing a command bus and query bus utilities.
+Also DYAL allows you to implement CQRS pattern by providing a command bus and query bus utilities.
 Notice that you are not forced to use them and you can write your own middlewares to handle use cases on your app.

 # CQRS Example: